RajeshNalleboina/JsDocumentation/README.md

 }
 ```

-+ **Switch**:The switch case statement has an expression which is compared with values of each case statement and if a match is found, the associated code is executed.
++ **Switch**: The switch case statement has an expression which is compared with values of each case statement and if a match is found, the associated code is executed.

     + *Syntax*:
     ```javascript